-- (c) Other Comprehensive Income: The Partnership follows the provisions of ASC 220, "Comprehensive Income" which requires separate presentation of certain transactions, which are recorded directly as components of equity.
-The Partnership has no such transactions which affect other comprehensive income and, accordingly, for the years ended December 31, 2015, 2014 and 2013 comprehensive income equaled net income. - (d) Foreign Currency Translation: The functional currency of the Partnership is the U.S. Dollar because the Partnership's vessels operate in international shipping markets, and therefore primarily transact business in U.S. Dollars.
+- (b) Use of Estimates: The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates. - (c) Other Comprehensive Income: The Partnership follows the provisions of ASC 220, "Comprehensive Income" which requires separate presentation of certain transactions which are recorded directly as components of equity.
+The Partnership has no such transactions which affect other comprehensive income and, accordingly, for the years ended December 31, 2017, 2016 and 2015, comprehensive income equaled net income. - (d) Foreign Currency Translation: The functional currency of the Partnership is the U.S. Dollar because the Partnership's vessels operate in international shipping markets, and therefore, primarily transact business in U.S. Dollars.
 The Partnership's books of accounts are maintained in U.S. Dollars.
 Transactions involving other currencies during the year are converted into U.S. Dollars using the exchange rates in effect at the time of the transactions.
 At the balance sheet date, monetary assets and liabilities, which are denominated in other currencies, are translated into U.S. Dollars using the balance sheet date exchange rates.
-Resulting gains or losses are included in Other, net in the accompanying consolidated statements of income. - (e) Cash and Cash Equivalents: The Partnership considers highly liquid investments such as time deposits with an original maturity of three months or less to be cash equivalents. - (f) Restricted cash: Restricted cash may comprise of i) minimum liquidity collateral requirements or minimum required cash deposits that are required to be maintained under the Partnership's financing arrangements, ii) cash deposits in so-called "retention accounts" which may only be used as per the Partnership's borrowing arrangements for the purpose of serving the loan installments coming due or iii) other cash deposits required to be retained until other specified conditions prescribed in the Partnership's debt agreements are met.
-In the event that the obligation to maintain such deposits is expected to be elapsed within the next operating cycle, these deposits are classified as current assets.
+Resulting gains or losses are included in Other, net in the accompanying consolidated statements of income. - (e) Cash and Cash Equivalents: The Partnership considers highly liquid investments such as time deposits with an original maturity of three months or less to be cash equivalents. - (f) Restricted cash: Restricted cash may comprise of (i) minimum liquidity collateral requirements or minimum required cash deposits that are required to be maintained under the Partnership's financing arrangements, (ii) cash deposits in so-called "retention accounts" which may only be used as per the Partnership's borrowing arrangements for the purpose of serving the loan installments coming due or, (iii) other cash deposits required to be retained until other specified conditions prescribed in the Partnership's debt agreements are met.
+In the event that the obligation to maintain such deposits is expected to elapse within the next operating cycle, these deposits are classified as current assets.
 Otherwise they are classified as non-current assets. - (g) Trade Receivables: The amount shown as trade receivables, net, at each balance sheet date, includes receivables from charterers for hire net of any provision for doubtful accounts.
 At each balance sheet date, all potentially uncollectible accounts are assessed individually for purposes of determining the appropriate provision for doubtful accounts primarily based on the aging of such balances and any amounts in disputes.
-Provision for doubtful accounts as of December 31, 2015 and 2014 was nil. - (h) Inventories: Inventories consist of lubricants which are stated at the lower of cost or market.
-Cost is determined by the first in, first out method.
-Inventories may also consist of bunkers during periods when vessels are unemployed or under voyage charters, that are also stated at the lower of cost or market and cost is still determined by the first in, first out method. - (i) Insurance Claims: The Partnership records insurance claim recoveries for insured losses incurred on damage to fixed assets, loss of hire and for insured crew medical expenses.
-Insurance claim recoveries are recorded, net of any deductible amounts, at the time the Partnership's vessels suffer insured damages or when crew medical expenses are incurred, when recovery is probable under the related insurance policies, the Partnership can make an estimate of the amount to be reimbursed following submission of the insurance claim and when the claim is not subject to litigation.
+Provision for doubtful accounts as of December 31, 2017 and 2016, was nil